实龙岗 | சிராங்கூன்

 North East Line and Circle Line station concourses are both located at Basement 1.
 They feature faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

-A TransitLink ticket office is also located at this station, operating between 12:00pm and 7:30pm daily, except public holidays.
-On Saturdays, the operating hours are between 12:00pm and 6:00pm.
 While both concourses are indicated as Basement 1, the Circle Line concourse is built deeper than the North East Line.
 Both concourses have exits to the basement of nex shopping mall and surface level.